Srisabarikkumar/Job-portal-backend/README.md

-# Job Portal App Backend repo
+# Job Portal App Backend

 This repository walks you through the Job Portal API project setup.